paruljain/canister/README.md

 * HTTPS supported (self-signed certificate generator and installer included)
 * No runtime dependencies except Powershell 3.0 and .Net 4.5
 * IIS not needed
-* Will run on any Windows desktop or server
+* Will run on any Windows tablet, desktop or server

 Setup
 -----